 Buying the Right Ticket

 For Cologne city centre, click the VRS Transport Association tariff and buy a Zone 1b ticket.
 You can buy singles (Euro 2.80) or 4 journey tickets (Euro 10.70), these are Christmas 2016 fare prices.
-If you buy a 4 journey ticket you have to stamp it in the little orange machine in the photo.
+If you buy a 4 journey ticket you have to stamp it in one of the orange machines.
 If you are travelling as a couple you could stamp the ticket twice (folding along the line on the ticket) going into the city and then repeat on the way back to the airport.

 The final option is a Day Ticket for 5 people, which is Euro 12.90 and gives full access to the Cologne area travel network all day after 9 am.
 It really is great value.
 The machines take coins or cards by the way, including visa and mastercard which isn’t always the case in Germany.